 Fans of Star Trek may know that Captain Jean Luc Picard of the Starship Enterprise studied Archaeology.
 One of the episodes thus features a professor who had taught Picard, a mission to understand more of the history of the civilisations in the galaxy and a discussion about an ancient artefact.
 There is an official archaeologist aboard the Enterprise D (Lieutenant Marla Aster), but she is killed in her only episode during a mission to another planet.
 Another visiting archaeologist (or tomb raider) is Vash, who appears in a few episodes including 'Qpid' in which Picard and the omnipotent character Q vie for her affections.

-In Doctor Who, archaeologists investigate the Tomb of the Cybermen and release the Ice Warriors from their frozen prison.
+In Doctor Who, archaeologists release Ice Warriors from their frozen prison, and investigate the Tomb of the Cybermen.
 In the classic episode 'The Dæmons', a Burial Barrow is excavated by a stereotypical tweedy old white male professor, dæmons are unleashed and the Doctor has to save the day with the help of his companions.
 'Pyramids of Mars' is another classic episode and it features an archaeologist in Egypt and an imprisoned evil being.
 A female archaeologist, Professor Amelia Rumford, appears in the episode Stones of Blood, in which a stone circle turns out to be a group of alien creatures that The Doctor needs to deal with.

 Indiana Jones is perhaps the most famous fictional archaeologist, and there is mention of how his character was partly based on real life tomb raider Giovanni Battista Belzoni.
-While Dr Henry 'Indiana' Jones combines professor and action hero in one character, the Stargate SG1 TV series4 brings together the academic Dr Daniel Jackson and the military man Colonel Jack O'Neill (the character Captain Samantha Carter, who is a member of the US Air Force and also has a doctorate in Theoretical Physics, is not mentioned in the book).
+While Dr Henry 'Indiana' Jones combines professor and action hero in one character, the Stargate SG1 TV series4 brings together the academic Dr Daniel Jackson and the military man Colonel Jack O'Neill (the character Captain Samantha Carter, who is a member of the US Air Force and also has a doctorate in Theoretical Physics, is not mentioned in Digging Holes in Popular Culture).